Chris Anthony Giles

 Dan Rosales is thrilled to be a member of the Spamilton company!
 He is a California native who has been seen traveling the U.S. starring as Peter Pan on the National Tour of Peter Pan 360.
 Most recently, Dan originated the role of Palmer LaRue in New York City Center’s world premiere of Wringer.
 Proud graduate of the Boston Conservatory.
 Love and thanks to family, friends, 2013 and the team at BRS/GAGE.
 Instagram: @danrosales.
 Check out danrosales.net for more info.

-Tristan J. Shuler is a NYC based actor, director, and writer for stage and screen.
-Off-Broadway: Urinetown, the Musical (Tiny Tom); Faith Under Fire (Lenny).
+Tristan J. Shuler is a NYC based actor, director, and playwright.
+Off-Broadway: Urinetown, the Musical (Tiny Tom; Fracture Theatre Co.); Faith Under Fire (Lenny; National Black Theater).
 National Tour: Odd Squad LIVE!
 (Johnny J/Male Swing).
-Regional: Beauty and the Beast (Beast), The Little Mermaid (Prince Eric).
-Thank you immensely to Fred Barton for this amazing opportunity!
-Stay updated at www.tristanjshuler.com by joining his monthly newsletter. @TristanJShuler
+Regional: Beauty and the Beast (Beast), The Little Mermaid (Prince Eric). www.TristanJShuler.com @TristanJShuler

 Cameron Amandus is a recent graduate of the University of Michigan’s Musical Theatre Program.
 He recently performed in Aida and South Pacific at Pittsburgh Civic Light Opera in Pittsburgh, and is happy to start working on his first New York credit.
 Amandus means giver and receiver of Love, and he wouldn’t be anywhere without the incredible love of his dazzling mother.
 Think happy, Go Blue!